revbayes/revbayes.github.io/home/gui_setup.md

 install.packages("usethis")
 ```

-Use `remotes` to install RevKnitr:
+Use `remotes` to install Revticulate, an R package for using RevBayes within R and RStudio environments:

 ```
 remotes::install_github("revbayes/Revticulate")